Ukrainian Documents for Canada: Apostille Guide

-A practical overview for work, study, or immigration routes: typical document categories for Ukrainian originals, and where apostille and translation sit in the chain.
+A practical overview for work, study, family reunification, and post-CUAET pathways: typical document categories for Ukrainian originals, and where Hague apostille and certified translation sit in the chain.
+Always confirm IRCC/program rules on Canada.ca.

 What often appears in a bundle